cgriceld/42-raycasting-game/README.md

 Use WASD for moving, left arrow to turn head to the left and right arrow to turn head to the right.
 Press red cross on the window or ESC to quit.

-## additional

-Raycasting part is done using [this](https://lodev.org/cgtutor/raycasting.html) tutorial.